About

 What is the coordination program?

-The coordination program is hosted by Leadership Education at Duke Divinity, which has served as an intermediary organization for the Endowment since 2008.
-Leadership Education’s mission is to strengthen Christian institutions that help pastors and congregations across the United States thrive.
+The coordination program is hosted by the Forum for Congregational Life (formerly Leadership Education at Duke Divinity), which has served as an intermediary organization for the Endowment since 2008.
+The Forum's mission is to serve as a connection and resource point that affirms, equips and inspires networks of Christian institutions and leaders that nurture congregations.

 Staff